Display a section

 We offer three ways to display a section which should cover all the different cases.

-Global sections
+Global Sections

 Example